evox95/backup_mysql_databases/README.md

 # mysqldump_and_compress
-Dump all databases and compress to .tar.gz
+Dump all databases and compress to .tar.gz and remove old backups

 ## usage
 1. Modify the access data to the database in file: backup_dbs.sh